peasantbird/tp/docs/DeveloperGuide.md

 relevant files are modified to include these fields in JSON format, and to be readable and loaded back into `Model` in subsequent RTPM initialisations.

-To make it more convenient for the user to directly assign priorities to clients without having to use the `edit` command, the `SetBuyerPriority` and `SetSellerPriority` commands are implemented as part of this feature.

 Given below is an example usage scenario for setting priorities for buyers in the address book's buyer list.

 Step 1.
-The user launches the application and executes the `priority-b 2 high` command, which sets the priority level of the 2nd person in the buyer list to `high`.
-The `priority-b` command calls `LogicManager`, which gets `AddressBookParser` to parse and obtain a `SetBuyerPriorityCommand`, before executing it.
+The user launches the application and executes the `bprio 2 high` command, which sets the priority level of the 2nd person in the buyer list to `high`.
+The `bprio` command calls `LogicManager`, which gets `AddressBookParser` to parse and obtain a `SetBuyerPriorityCommand`, before executing it.
 The command execution calls `ModelManager` to update the address book's buyer list with the newly assigned buyer priority, which is reflected on the UI too.
 Finally, `LogicManager` calls `StorageManager` to update the JSON file.